huggingface/hub-docs/docs/hub/datasets-image.md

 ## Parquet format

 Instead of uploading the images and metadata as individual files, you can embed everything inside a [Parquet](https://parquet.apache.org/) file.
 This is useful if you have a large number of images, if you want to embed multiple image columns, or if you want to store additional information about the images in the same file.
+Parquet is also useful for storing data such as raw bytes, which is not supported by JSON/CSV.

 ```
 .